Arbitrage-free catastrophe reinsurance valuation for compound dynamic contagion claims: Numerical results

 \subsection{Pricing of a stop-loss reinsurance contract}

 The total loss excess over $L$, which is a retention limit, up to time $t$ is $(C_{t}-L)^+$.
-Then the stop-loss reinsurance gross premium at time 0 (i.e. under $\mathbb{P}^*$) is
+Then the stop-loss reinsurance gross premium at time 0 (i.e. under $\tilde{\mathbb{P}}$) is

-Its Monte Carlo estimate will be denoted by $\widehat{\mathbb{E}}^{\ast}[(C_t - L)^+]$, and the corresponding estimate under $\mathbb{P}$ will be denoted by $\widehat{\mathbb{E}}[(C_t - L)^+]$.
+Its Monte Carlo estimate will be denoted by $\widehat{\tilde{\mathbb{E}}}[(C_t - L)^+]$, and the corresponding estimate under $\mathbb{P}$ will be denoted by $\widehat{\mathbb{E}}[(C_t - L)^+]$.
 For this section, we consider

+The parameter values adopted in the numerical examples are chosen for illustrative purposes.
+They are used to demonstrate the qualitative behaviour of the model, as well as the impacts of contagion and risk loading on reinsurance premiums, rather than to provide an empirical calibration to a specific portfolio.
+Similar parameter ranges are commonly adopted in the dynamic contagion and self-exciting point process literature to study clustering effects and catastrophic risk (\cite{dassios2011dynamic}; Jang and Oh (\citeyear{jang2021review}, \citeyear{JangOh2025})).

+In practice, model parameters may be estimated from historical catastrophe or large-loss data using standard inference techniques for point processes with latent or stochastic intensities, including likelihood-based methods, moment-based estimators, and filtering approaches.
+General statistical frameworks for point process inference are discussed in \cite{Karr1991} and \cite{DaleyVereJones2008}, while modern likelihood-based methodologies for self-exciting and Hawkes-type processes are presented in \cite{Laub2022}.
+Related filtering approaches in insurance risk models are studied in \cite{DassiosJang2005} for shot-noise Cox processes, and similar ideas may be adapted to the dynamic contagion setting considered here.

+While maximum likelihood estimators for point process parameters and some of their statistical properties have been studied, the estimation of shot-noise Cox processes, and in particular the analysis of their asymptotic properties, has received comparatively less attention.
+These challenges are further compounded when time-varying parameters are present, suggesting promising opportunities for future research, particularly in the context of dynamic contagion models for insurance risk.

-For each combination of parameters, 10,000 crude Monte Carlo (CMC) samples of $C_t$ under $\mathbb{P}^*$ have been used to estimate \cref{stoploss} in \cref{Table 1}.
+For each combination of parameters, $10^5$ crude Monte Carlo (CMC) samples of $C_t$ under $\tilde{\mathbb{P}}$ have been used to estimate \cref{stoploss} in \cref{tbl:dcp}.
 The corresponding values under $\mathbb{P}$ are also provided in the same table.

-Table 1 shows that arbitrage-free catastrophe stop-loss reinsurance (i.e. gross) premiums are significantly higher than corresponding net premiums (see \cref{Figure 1}).
-By different combinations of parameters, the gross premiums could be lowered or elevated.
-It is not the purpose of this paper to decide which is the appropriate one to use.
-The insurance companies’ attitude towards risk determines which equivalent martingale probability measure should be used.
-The attractive thing about the Esscher transform is that it provides us with at least one equivalent martingale probability measure in incomplete market situations.
+\Cref{tbl:dcp} shows that arbitrage-free catastrophe stop-loss reinsurance (i.e. gross) premiums are significantly higher than the corresponding net premiums (see \cref{Figure 1}).
+Depending on the choice of parameters, the gross premiums could be either lowered or elevated.
+It is not the purpose of this paper to determine which premium is the most appropriate; rather, the insurance companies' risk preferences dictate which equivalent martingale probability measure should be adopted.